 Borgward Logo

-The company logo is like a road sign showing the main road and direction of travel.
-It is a rhombus with a metal frame and a plate with the name of the brand in the center.
+The company logo resembles a road sign, showing the main road and direction of travel.
+It is a rhombus with a metal frame and a plate with the brand name in the center.

 The figure indicates the desire for the top, progress, and development.
-The company’s founder was constantly engaged in improving the technical characteristics of machines and developing new models.
+The company’s founder constantly improved the technical characteristics of machines and developed new models.
 Shows a good start.
 Carl Borgward started the business in 1919 and was a director a year later.
 And after 10 owned three brands and several firms.

 A rhombus made up of four rectangles shows a game with four marks.
 Their union and separation.
 At the heart of all processes was Carl Borgward, whose name is written on the seam in the center of the figure.

-The layout of the sign itself is associated with the association of brand logos.
-The red and white figures are taken from the flag of Bremen, where the factories are based.
+The layout of the sign itself is associated with brand logos.
+The red and white figures are taken from Bremen’s flag, where the factories are based.
 Their chess alternation was in the Hansa sign.
 The triangle underpinned the identity of the Lloyd brand, and the metal parts were Goliath.

 Font and Colors

-The main colors of the sign are white and red.
-They echo the shades of road signs and the heraldry of the city of Bremen.
+The sign’s main colors are white and red, echoing the shades of road signs and the heraldry of Bremen.

-• White – the ability to start all over again.
-The owner had to deal with the vicissitudes of fate more than once.
-Hiding behind the color and the desire for discovery.
+• White represents the ability to start all over again.
+The owner had to deal with the vicissitudes of fate more than once, hiding behind the color and the desire for discovery.

 • Red – passion and love for your work.
 The texture of the red sections of the diamond resembles machine reflectors, which indicates the company’s direction.